My Easy Salisbury Steak is an irresistible dinner recipe made in just 30 minutes. Juicy, flavorful, and smothered in savory gravy!

 - Add to the cooked beef patties back into the skillet.

-- In a cup mix the beef broth, 2 teaspoons of Worcestershire sauce and one tablespoon of cornstarch and add it to the beef patties.
+- In a cup mix the beef broth, 2 teaspoons of Worcestershire sauce and one tablespoon of cornstarch until well mixed.

-- Pour the mixture into the skillet and let it simmer until thickened, 2-3 minutes.
+- Pour the mixture into the skillet over the patties and let it simmer until thickened, 2-3 minutes.

 can you leave out the mushroom cuz we don’t like them